AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 ### Em dashes

-Use em dashes without a space on either side (---) when adding an idea to a sentence or instead of starting a new sentence.
+Use em dashes with a space on either side ( --- ) when adding an idea to a sentence or instead of starting a new sentence.

 **For example**

-> 27% of Australians were born overseas---another 2.5% identify as being Aboriginal and Torres Strait Islander peoples.
+> 27% of Australians were born overseas --- another 2.5% identify as being Aboriginal and Torres Strait Islander peoples.

 - In Microsoft Word: hold down the <kbd>Alt</kbd> key, type <kbd>0151</kbd> on the numeric keypad and then release the <kbd>Alt</kbd> key
 - On Mac: Hold <kbd>Option</kbd> + <kbd>Shift</kbd> keys and type <kbd>-</kbd>